Assistant Professor of Education, Research Faculty

 B.A.
 Smith College, 2001

-Dr. Jessika Bottiani’s primary research interests center on policy and practice solutions to advance equitably safe and supportive public school learning environments.
-Her work particularly focuses on the role of structural racism as a cause and consequence of racial disparities in exclusionary school discipline practices (i.e., office discipline referrals, out-of-school suspensions, and expulsions), highlighting the need to intervene at multiple levels within school systems.
-Dr. Bottiani collaboratively develops and tests preventive interventions with a team of researchers at University of Virginia, Johns Hopkins University, and local schools in Maryland and Virginia to help build teacher and school police officer skills and tools to reduce dependence on exclusionary discipline tactics.
-Her writings cover topics related to barriers (teacher and school police officer stress) and promoters (social networks of support, coaching resources) of intervention effectiveness in closing racial discipline gaps.
-Dr. Bottiani is a co-investigator on multiple federally-funded research initiatives, including randomized trials of the Institute of Education Sciences-funded Double Check teacher cultural responsiveness intervention and the National Institute of Justice-funded Coping Power in the City, an evidence-based intervention to promote healthy coping skills in at-risk 9th graders and improved de-escalation and cultural sensitivity skills among Baltimore City school police officers.
-Dr. Bottiani presents findings at national conferences including Society for Prevention Research, Society for Research on Adolescence, and Society for Research on Child Development.
-She serves on the editorial board of the journal Prevention Science.
+Dr. Jessika Bottiani is a Research Assistant Professor at the Curry School of Education and Human Development at the University of Virginia.
+Dr. Bottiani earned her master’s in public health and her PhD in mental health from the Johns Hopkins Bloomberg School of Public Health.
+Her primary research interests center on policy and practice solutions to advance equitable, safe, and supportive public schools.
+Her work focuses on structural racism as a cause and consequence of racial disparities in exclusionary school discipline practices, highlighting the need to intervene at multiple levels within school systems.
+Dr. Bottiani collaboratively develops and tests preventive interventions with a team of researchers at the University of Virginia, Johns Hopkins University, and local schools in Maryland and Virginia to help build teacher skills to reduce reliance on exclusionary discipline.
+Her writings cover topics related to barriers and promoters of intervention effectiveness in closing racial discipline gaps.
+She is a co-investigator on multiple federally funded research initiatives, including several school-level cluster randomized trials funded by the National Institute of Minority Health and Health Disparities, the Institute of Education Sciences, and the National Institute of Justice.
+She serves on the editorial board of School Psychology Review.